 My meter box is over 30 metres away, can I still use the EW4008/9 monitor?

 Yes.
 You should be able to clamp over the incoming supply cable before it gets split off into individual circuits at your household switchboard.
-We recommend using an electrician to do this as it is often ‘behind the board’.
+We recommend using an electrician for this.

 What size are the sensor clamps?